sainath-murugan/management_system-webapp-/README.md

 DEFAULT_FILE_STORAGE = "webapp.storage_backends.PublicMediaStorage"
 ```
 # Deployment in Heroku
- I have deployed the app in heroku and the app is in live so anyone can view it. [click here](https://sainathmanagement.herokuapp.com)
+ I have deployed the app in heroku and the app is in live so anyone can view it.
  You can also register your id [here](https://sainathmanagement.herokuapp.com/register)